Everything You Always Wanted to Know About Generalization of Proof Obligations in PDR: Experimental Results

 \section{Experimental Results}

-We divide the experimental results into two sections.
-In the first one we discuss the results on Hardware Model Checking Competition (HWMCC) benchmarks, in the second one the results on AI planning benchmarks of the International Planning Competition (IPC).
-For each benchmark, we limited the execution time to 3600s and set a memory limit of 7~GB.
+We divide the experimental results into \emph{two sections}.
+In the first one, Sect.~\ref{sse:hw_model_checking}, we discuss the results on Hardware Model Checking Competition (HWMCC) benchmarks, in the second one, Sect.~\ref{sse:ai_planning}, the results on AI Planning benchmarks of the International Planning Competition (IPC).
+For each benchmark, we limited the execution time to 3,600~s and set a memory limit of 7~GB.
 We used one core of an Intel Xeon CPU E5-2650v2 with 2.6\,GHz.
-We provide our binaries and results under \cite{SWSS:2021}.
+We provide our binaries and results under \cite{SWSS:2021}.\footnote{ \changescs{If the paper will be accepted, we will also share the sources of our implementation with the scientific community to provide a broad basis for experiments with different PO generalization techniques.} }